March 1982 Palestinian general strike: Aftermath

-The first half of 1982 would continue to be a violent period in the Israeli–Palestinian conflict and Arab–Israeli conflict.
-In mid-April, an Israeli reservist would kill two Palestinians in a shooting at the Dome of the Rock.
-In early June, Palestinian militant group the Abu Nidal Organization attempted to assassinate Israeli ambassador to the United Kingdom Shlomo Argov.
-Israel would subsequently invade Lebanon, aiming to end the Palestinian insurgency in South Lebanon and install a pro-Israel government in Lebanon, beginning the 1982 Lebanon War.
-Ze'ev Schiff of Haaretz wrote that the invasion of Lebanon was in part motivated "by the belief that quiet on the West Bank cannot be achieved merely by dismissing Shakaa and Khalef (both permanently maimed two years ago in car-bombing assassination attempts and both ousted from office last spring by Begin's West Bank civilian Governor Menahem Milson), but rather by the destruction of the PLO in Lebanon."
-Roger Friedland and Richard Hecht that the expulsion of the mayors and the invasion of Lebanon "were of a piece...
+In early June 1982, Palestinian militant group the Abu Nidal Organization attempted to assassinate Israeli ambassador to the United Kingdom Shlomo Argov.
+Israel would subsequently invade Lebanon, aiming to end the Palestinian insurgency in South Lebanon and install a pro-Israel government in Lebanon, beginning the 1982 Lebanon War and sparking further unrest inside the occupied territories.
+Ze'ev Schiff of Haaretz wrote in 1982 that the invasion of Lebanon was in part motivated "by the belief that quiet on the West Bank cannot be achieved merely by dismissing Shakaa and Khalef (both permanently maimed two years ago in car-bombing assassination attempts and both ousted from office last spring by Begin's West Bank civilian Governor Menahem Milson), but rather by the destruction of the PLO in Lebanon."
+Lebanese-American scholar Fouad Ajami wrote in 1982 that the invasion took place in a context "where discernible risks appeared in store [to the Israeli government]: the imminent return of Egypt into inter-Arab politics, the growing influence of Saudi Arabia in the U.S. scheme of things, the possibility that the fight over the West Bank would lead to an open breach with the United States, and the assertiveness of the young on the West Bank," saying that "the Lebanese sideshow leads back to where the real fight of Palestinian nationalism has raged for some time: the West Bank and Gaza."
+Roger Friedland and Richard Hecht wrote in 2000 that the expulsion of the mayors and the invasion of Lebanon "were of a piece...
 Israel's war in Lebanon was really a war for the West Bank.
 It was a war Israel and the PLO both lost."
+Asher Kaufman of the University of Notre Dame wrote in 2024 that "while no direct causal connection should be drawn between Milson’s views and the government’s plans in Lebanon, it is hard not to infer that Milson’s plans and actions concerning the PLO and the West Bank, on the one hand, and the government’s military designs in Lebanon, on theother, were mutually complementary."